Cofrin Center for Biodiversity Student Research Grants

 - Anticipated outcomes of the work

-- Proposed budget: be specific about prices for equipment and supplies; milage will be billed at current state rates;
+- Proposed budget: be specific about prices for equipment and supplies; mileage will be billed at current state rates

-- Proposals must include summer and fall addresses, phone numbers, and email address.
+- Proposals must include phone number and email address.

 See an example proposal for more guidance on writing the proposal.

 Thanks to a generous endowment from the family of Dr. David Cofrin and the late John Cofrin, annual grants are awarded for student research on the Cofrin Arboretum and UW-Green Bay natural areas.
-These include The Cofrin Memorial Arboretum, Kingfisher Farm, Peninsula Center, Point au Sable, and Toft Point.
-Students carry out a field project in collaboration with a UW-Green Bay faculty member and will present results in at our annual research symposium.
+These include The Cofrin Memorial Arboretum, Kingfisher Farm, Peninsula Center, Point au Sable, and Toft Point and at the Wabikon Lake Forest Dynamics Plot.
+Students carry out a research project in collaboration with a UW-Green Bay faculty member and will present results at our annual research symposium.
 The grants are competitive and must contribute to improving our understanding of ecology on one or more of the UW Green Bay Natural Areas.
 Since it was founded in 1989 this program has supported over 80 graduate and undergraduate researchers at UW-Green Bay.